Skip to main content

 This grounding pack does not establish a universal owner for retención en la fuente or Certificado de Retención en la Fuente in all stacks.
 Ownership should be explicitly defined in your own contracts and operating procedures.

-This pack confirms that COP is the Colombian peso, but it does not mandate a specific TRM method or COP/USD audit treatment.
-Any method used should be internally documented and applied consistently.
+COP is the Colombian peso.
+No single TRM method or COP/USD audit treatment is mandated; whichever method you use should be internally documented and applied consistently.

 Includes 1 external source outside the trusted-domain allowlist.